Shasta–Trinity National Forest: History

 In 1905, the first timber sale under the new US Forest Service agency occurred on what was then called the Shasta Reserve.
 The Shasta National Forest (est.1905) and the Trinity National Forest (est.1905) were administratively combined in 1954.
 The new entity was officially renamed the Shasta–Trinity National Forest.

 The Trinity National Forest is located in subranges of the Northern Inner California Coast Ranges and of the southeastern Klamath Mountains System, primarily in Trinity County, but also extending into parts of Tehama, Shasta, and Humboldt Counties.
-It has an area of 1043677 acres.
+It covers an area of 1,631 mi2.